amazeeio/docs/drupal/amazeeioyml_file.md

 ### `branch_deploy_tasks` (optional)

-Group for tasks specifically to a branche.
+Group for tasks specifically to a branch.
 If defined, they run **instead** of the defined tasks within `deploy_tasks`.

 The structure is exactly the same as `deploy_tasks`, just with the defined branch name, instead of the environment type, example: